bewtaich/payroll-tracker/README.md

 This application can be used to organize and track employee data.
 It creates a table with each employee's first name, last name, and salary.
-Employees will be listed alphabetically by last name and average salary for all employees will be calculated from this data.This can make it easy for business owners to quickly assess and manage their budget.
+Employees will be listed alphabetically by last name and average salary for all employees will be calculated from this data.
+This can make it easy for business owners to quickly assess and manage their budget.

 ## Usage